SamLegros/100-days-of-code/log.md

 **Today's Progress**: Worked on adding PHP functionality to Curated Canvas beta, and connected to the Artsy API.

 **Thoughts:** I was on a roll today!
 Despite being nervous to even begin coding today.
 I usually code in the morning, when I am most productive, however I was nervous because I had to start performing some complicated tasks in relation to the Artsy API.
 Yesterday I had decided to try to data-dump all the artworks from API, and since the artworks are only show on pages of 5, I would need to iterate through many pages.
 Fortunately, I took it one step at a time, and was eventually able to get the API request to iterate over the many pages of artworks (I decided to limit the tests to from 5-10 pages, I didn't want to request all 26,000 artworks at such an early stage!).
 I did notice that I was getting some errors for when there was no artist appointed to the artwork (such as a statue from 500 B.C.), I therefore created a catch where it will just replace the error with "Anonymous", this cleared up all the errors I was receiving.
 It was a very positive day for code, and I am proud to have accomplished my goal for the day.

 **Link(s) to work:** Null

+***

+### Day 95: August 28, 2017, Monday

+**Today's Progress**: Worked on adding PHP functionality to Curated Canvas beta, and connected to the Artsy API.

+**Thoughts:** I guess some days you are just with it, and some days you aren't.
+Today was the latter for me.
+I didn't have too much time to code as per usual, but I did set a minor goal to request the genres relating to one given artwork.
+From our previous prototype, I remembered only seeing 5 genres per artwork, all of them at the top end of the alphabet (19th Century Art, or Austrian Art).
+This seemed odd where genre names never made it to those that start with later letters.
+I then realized that the Artsy API structures the genres the same way as the artworks, in groups of 5.
+I then wrote some code that iterated through all the genres associated with one painting, and there are many of them!
+Not the end of the world, I remember seeing about 20-30 of them, that's better than 100!
+I am getting closer to isolating all the information I need, to then be able to data-dump it into my own database table for easy referencing (I hope).

+**Link(s) to work:** Null